SoshJam/stukent-stock-predictor/README.md

 ## Change History

 - Sept.
-10, 2021: Started working on project
+10, 2021: Published first version of project

 ## Important Notes

 This will not work for every iteration of the Stukent Stock Predictor.
 You can still see which companies are which, but your simulation likely starts on a different date.

+## Contact

+If you have any questions or suggestions, you can contact me at <soshjam@soshjam.com>.